EmiliaGor/portfolio/README.md

 - Demo of an arcade like game meant to be a race between two players piloting ships.
 Writen in Godot [godot_arcade_demo_flying](gamedev/godot_arcade_demo_flying) <br />
 - Program generating a maze and populates it with movable pices and some special tiles.
 Originally meant to be used to play a card game.
 Group poroject, my responsibilities focused on generating the maze and spawning special tiles.
 Wrtien in Godot [maze_gen](https://github.com/EmiliaGor/portfolio/tree/main/gamedev/maze%20gen) <br />
 - Demo walk sim in unity using free assets.
 Included a short event that can be triggered. [unity_walk_sim](https://drive.google.com/file/d/1HcJwIuSkLkfVanZDwf3hBGPt_sm8HmTP/view?usp=drive_link)<br />
+- Game jam work focused on coding minigames on [Coming For Us ALL](https://owenisred.itch.io/emotionally-loaded-2-game-jam) <br />

 ## coding <br />
 - Python program implementing a graph and using Prim's algorythm to generate a maze and then display it using utf characters. [python_maze](coding/python_maze_project.py)